teJab-2610/garden_companion/README.md

 Note: You must have git installed on your system.

-Now, run the following commands on the terminal?
+Now, run the following commands on the terminal:
 ~~~bash
 cd .\garden_companion\
 flutter pub get